The total guide to mobile app marketing in 2025

 Reminders

-In-app messaging platforms, like Sendbird, allow you to easily integrate messaging capabilities into your mobile app and deliver branded, rich notifications to a single in-app message center.
+In-app messaging platforms, like Sendbird, allow you to easily integrate messaging capabilities into your mobile app and deliver branded, rich notifications to a single in-app notification center.

 Though in-app notifications have been shown to increase engagement by up to 131%, be judicious with them.
 Sending too many notifications can overwhelm users and drive them away.